 Mean weight of female paddlefish has been monitored for many years and was thought to be an indicator of over-harvest.
 An assumption was made that paddlefish weight was directly related to age.
 It was believed that if the average size of females decreased significantly, it would indicate an over-harvest of older, egg bearing fish on which the future of the stock depended.
 However, information gathered from tagged fish, at large as long as 25 years, does not strongly support this assumption.
-Aging of routinely conducted and no age/weight harvested fish was not relationships over time were investigated until recently. generally agreed that the majority of paddlefish growth occurs in the After reaching maturity, paddlefish juvenile or early adult stages. growth is often insignificant.
+Aging of routinely conducted and no age/weight fish not harvested was relationships over time were investigated until recently.
+It is now generally agreed that the majority of paddlefish growth occurs in the After reaching maturity, paddlefish juvenile or early adult stages. growth is often insignificant.
 Mean annual weight gain was examined in adult fish to determine if growth after reaching sexual maturity was Mean annual growth was determined from fish tagged and significant. recovered from the Fort Peck/Missouri River stock (Table 2).
 Eleven adult males, at large since initial tagging an average of 16.5 years (range 1124), provided a basis for analysis.
-Mean annual weight change for male paddlefish was $\pm 0.2$ pounds/year (range $\pm 0.9$ to $\pm 1.7$ ).
+Mean annual weight change for male paddlefish was +0.2 pounds/year (range -0.9 to +1.7).